mitibabaei/Algorithmic_DataScience_Questions/README.md

-# Algorithmic_DataScience_Questions
+ # Algorithmic DataScience Questions
- Here’s a list of 10 Python-based algorithmic questions that might be asked during a data science or machine learning job interview.
+ Here is a list of 10 Python-based algorithmic questions that might be asked during a data science or machine learning job interview.

 ## 1. Sorting Algorithms
 Question: You are given an unsorted list of numbers.
 How would you sort them?
 Explain and implement the sorting algorithm of your choice.